inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 Have a look at the created services, every control plane is listening on port 8123 and every data plane has the custom port in use.

 > Want more tunnels?!
-Put it in a good ol' `bash` for-loop, and before you know it, you have hundreds of tunnels available, all with an own authentication token.
+Put it in a good ol' `bash` for-loop, and before you know it, you have hundreds of tunnels available, all with their own authentication token.
 >
 > ``` bash
 > #!/bin/bash